 Parent-Infant Therapist Diploma

-We offer an 18 month post qualification training in parent infant psychotherapy.
-It draws on psychoanalytic and psychodynamic theory, attachment, theories of inter-subjectivity and neuroscience and will support the trainee to develop their skills in engaging and working with parents and babies presented with a wide range of issues.
+We offer an 18-month post qualification training in parent infant psychotherapy.
+It draws on psychoanalytic and psychodynamic theory, attachment, theories of inter-subjectivity and neuroscience and will support the trainee to develop their skills in engaging and working with parents and infants presented with a wide range of issues.
 The course will also develop reflective practice and the capacity for working with other professionals and thinking about the network around the family.

 Who is the training suitable for?

 The programme is suitable for professionals who have a recognised professional clinical registration in any of the following: psychotherapy, psychodynamic counselling, psychology or arts therapies (such as UKCP, BCP, ACP, BPS, or BACP).
 Applicants are expected to have a sound understanding of infant and adult mental health, attachment theory and a minimum of two year’s experience of baby observation within a psychoanalytic framework, or be prepared to undertake an observation alongside their training, at the discretion of the training committee.
 Applicants need to have previous experience of psychodynamic/psychoanalytic personal therapy.

 Please see Course Entry Criteria here.